preludeorg/pneuma/README.md

 This will output a file (into the payloads directory) for each supported operating system, which you can copy to any target system and execute normally to start the agent.

-> Before you compile, consider changing the encryptionKey variable inside cryptic.go.
+> Before you compile, consider changing the encryptionKey variable inside config.go.
 This value represents
 > the encryption key to encrypt/decrypt communications with Prelude Operator.
 This key must be 32-characters
-> and must match the encryption key in the Prelude Operator Settings -> local settings section.
+> and must match the encryption key in the Prelude Operator Emulate section.
 Also consider
 > changing the default address parameters in main.go, so you can start your agent without command-line arguments.

 ## Use without Operator